Serf (film): Sequels and remakes

 In August 2022, the filming of the film Serf 2 started.
 The entire main cast and creative team of the first film was involved in the production of the film.
 The film was released in January 2024.

-Remakes of the film will be released in seven countries.
+Remakes of the film were planned to be released in seven countries.
 The Central Partnership company sold the rights to shoot adaptations of the film in full-length format to Sony Pictures (it will produce remakes in Mexico, India, South Korea, Japan and Spain), the Polish company Monolith Films and the French SND.

 In 2023, the first remake was released - the film Son of a Rich: Mongolia (original title translated as The Rich Slave), directed by Munkhbat Dashzeveg.

 A remake from France called King of My Castle was released in 2024.

-Russian-Turkish remake Simarik, directed by Onur Ünlü and starring Kerem Bursin and Melisa Döngel, was released in 2025.
+Russian-Turkish remake Simarik, directed by Onur Ünlü and starring Kerem Bürsin and Melisa Döngel, premiered in 2024.

-The fourth remake from Kazakhstan, the film Malay, was released on March 13, 2025.
+The fourth remake, from Kazakhstan, the film Malay, was released in 2025.